A few years ago, a local contractor recommended that I look into the car wash space as he knew I liked alternative investments.

-There are four main car wash types:
+There are four main different types of car washes:

 These types of washes is where a car owner can use a wand or other tool to wash their own car.

-These types of washes is where you drive your car into a bay and automatic equipment moves around to wash it.
+This is where you drive your car into a bay and automatic equipment moves around to wash it.

-They’re usually found at gas stations or at a convenience store because they generally require less space and labor than other types of car washes.
+An automatic car wash is usually found at gas stations or at a convenience store because they generally require less space and labor than other types of car washes.